What are Today’s Young Entrepreneurs Doing Wrong?

 Mistake Number #3

-They fail to realize that there are far more entrepreneurship opportunities than there are jobs.
+Also they fail to realize that there are far more entrepreneurship opportunities than there are jobs.

-They fail to realize that when they get a job, they’re actually trading their precious time with the monthly paycheck they get from the employer, thereby robbing themselves of the many hours they would have used to invest in themselves, their families and their community.
+They fail to realize that when they get a job, they’re actually trading their precious time with the monthly paycheck they get from the employer.
+Thereby robbing themselves of the many hours they would have used to invest in themselves, their families and their community.

 Mistake Number #4